jamesturk/django-markupwiki/README.rst

 ``MARKUPWIKI_CREATE_MISSING_ARTICLES`` - if True when attempting to go to an article that doesn't exist, user will be redirected to the /edit/ page.
-If False user will get a 404.
+If False user will get a 404. (default: True)

 ``MARKUPWIKI_DEFAULT_MARKUP_TYPE`` - default markup type to use (default: markdown)